Heavy rains dousing South as tropical disturbance looms

 BIRMINGHAM, Ala.
 (AP) — Parts of the drought-parched South are under flood watches and warnings with forecasters saying as much as 10 inches of rain could fall.

-The National Weather service says an advancing cold front will collide with a weather disturbance that could briefly become a tropical depression in the Gulf of Mexico.
+The National Weather service says an advancing cold front will collide with a weather disturbance that became a tropical depression early Friday in the Gulf of Mexico.

+The National Hurricane Center said the storm's center was 320 miles (515 kilometers) south-southwest of Lake Charles, Louisiana.
+It had maximum sustained winds of 35 mph (55 kph).

-Forecasters say coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday, and 6 inches (15 centimeters) of rain was possible across a wide section of Mississippi.
+Forecasters say coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday; 6 inches (15 centimeters) was possible across a wide section of Mississippi.

 Rainfall totals ranging from 1 to 4 inches (2.5 to 10 centimeters) are possible from Alabama to South Carolina.